 There may not be much that companies can do to make jobs more meaningful to employees who don’t think that they are.
 If employees don’t find fulfillment in their roles, it is ultimately their responsibility to find other positions – either with that company or with another organization – that meet these needs.

-The level of comfort and competence that employees feel in their ability to successfully perform their jobs is another engagement factor.
+Employees' level of comfort and competence in successfully performing their jobs is another engagement factor.
 It is the company’s responsibility to provide the necessary amount of on-the-job training and instruction - in addition to continuous hard and soft skills training - to ensure that their employers perform at high levels of competence.
-However, employees must take advantage of these training opportunities and commit to learn everything that they can about their jobs if they plan to be successful at them.
+However, employees must take advantage of these training opportunities and commit to learning everything they can about their jobs if they plan to succeed.
 An employee who does not embrace training and education will subsequently be a poor performer, which leads to uncertainty and possibly disciplinary action.
 And this undoubtedly leads to disengagement.

 Even though more freedom in the decision-making process might lead to higher job satisfaction rates, the results could be disastrous.